ArctosDB/documentation-wiki/_documentation/locality.markdown

 state, county, specific locality).
 Applying coordinates and errors (georeferencing) to such descriptions is error-prone and even subjective.
-Therefore, multiple georeferencing determinations can be applied to a single locality even though only the “accepted” determination is routinely displayed.
+Therefore, multiple georeferencing determinations can be applied to a single locality even though only the "accepted" determination is routinely displayed.
 Some caveats:

 -   A locality documents one *or more* collecting events.
 -   Separate but similar localities may differ only in the extent of their respective errors.
-For example, if the specific locality “Barrow” is given for a lemming, it would be reasonable to assume the animal came from right in Barrow, or from somewhere on the limited road system around Barrow.
+For example, if the specific locality "Barrow" is given for a lemming, it would be reasonable to assume the animal came from right in Barrow, or from somewhere on the limited road system around Barrow.
 Five kilometers might be appropriate.
 If Barrow were given for the specific locality of a